oneapi-src/oneDNN/tests/benchdnn/doc/driver_conv.md

 ```
 Here X is an integer number and S is a string (n stands for name).
 The special symbol `_` is ignored, so it may be used as a delimiter.
-Refer to the common glossary in README.md for entity name and description.
+Refer to the common glossary in README.md for the entity name and description.

 There are default values for some entities in case they were not specified:
  - g = 1;
  - mb = 2;
- - strides = 1;
+ - sd/sh/sw = 1;
- - dilations = 0;
+ - dd/dh/dw = 0;
 There are also implicit rules:
  - Output shape may be deduced from the input and kernel size.
- - Values for smaller dimensions can be copied from the biggest.
+ - Values for smaller dimensions may be copied from the biggest.

 ## Precision Configurations